jonnonz1/nz-statute-book/acts/public/1992/mental-health-compulsory-assessment-and-treatment-act-1992.md

   (e) a district inspector or an official visitor:
   (f) the person in charge of the hospital:
   (g) a barrister or solicitor:
-  (h) any psychiatrist from whom the patient has sought a second opinion about the patient's condition.
+  (h) any psychiatrist from whom the patient has sought a second opinion about the patient's condition:
+  (i) the Inspector-General of Defence.

 ### 124 Vetting of outgoing mail
 (1) The responsible clinician may direct that any letter or other postal article put out by a patient for posting be opened and checked if there are reasonable grounds for believing that the dispatch of the letter or other postal article could be detrimental to the interests of the patient and to his or her treatment.